sutter-dave/aider_flog_test/docs/components/MessageComponent.md

 - `message`: An object of type `ChatMessage` that represents the message to be displayed and edited.
 - `updateMessage`: A function that updates the message.
 This function is passed in from the parent component.

+## States

+- `contentValue`: A string representing the current value of the content.
+This state retains its value even when the content field is not displayed.
+- `functionCallName`: A string representing the current value of the function call name.
+This state retains its value even when the function call field is not displayed.
+- `functionCallArgString`: A string representing the current value of the function call argument string.
+This state retains its value even when the function call field is not displayed.
+- `nameValue`: A string representing the current value of the name.
+This state retains its value even when the name field is not displayed.

 ## User Interactions

 - Edit role: Users can select the role of the message sender from a dropdown menu.
 The options are `user`, `assistant`, `system`, `function`.